Salable/node-sdk/docs/docs/subscriptions/change-plan.md

 sidebar_position: 2
 ---

-# Change A Subscription's Plan
+# Change a Subscription's Plan

-Change a subscription to a new plan.
+Move a Subscription to a new Plan.
 Proration behaviour can optionally be set.

 ## Code Sample